The Fitzroy Football Club was formed at a meeting at the Brunswick Hotel on 26 September 1883 to represent the inner‑Melbourne suburb of Fitzroy.

 the French national anthem.

-In 1995 Fitzroy contested an AFL match for premiership points in Canberra against the West Coast Eagles.
+In 1995 they contested for premiership points against West Coast in Canberra.

 The club achieved a total of eight premierships between 1898 and 1944.